csbg/BioinformaticsPracticals1/Script_UNIX.md

 ```
 gunzip -c Homo_sapiens.GRCh38.cds.all.fa.gz
 # This command will run through the entire file which is very long.
 Press Ctrl+C to stop the command.

+man gunzip
+#        -c --stdout --to-stdout
+#              Write  output on standard output; keep original files unchanged.
+If there are several input files, the output consists of a sequence of independently compressed members.
+To obtain better compression, concatenate all input files before compressing them.
 ```

 Again, remember to clean up your terminal